natharyan/CS-2467-CV-Final-Project/README.md

-# Part 1: Feature Detection, Matching, and Initial Pair Selection

-## Feature Detection and Extraction:
+Week 1: Feature Detection, Matching, and Initial Pair Selection Feature Detection and Extraction:
-We’ll first implement SIFT or ORB from scratch or using OpenCV functions to detect and extract keypoints and descriptors from the images.(done - left to integrate)(Manya)
+We’ll first implement SIFT or ORB from scratch or using OpenCV functions to detect and extract keypoints and descriptors from the images.*(done - left to integrate)(Manya)*
-- Output: Keypoints and descriptors for each image (Manya).
+Output: Keypoints and descriptors for each image. *(done)*
-- Deliverables: Visualization of the detected key points on sample images to confirm quality and density (Manya).
+Deliverables: Visualization of the detected key points on sample images to confirm quality and density. *(done)*

-## Feature Matching:
+Feature Matching:
-We’ll then employ a matching algorithm like Brute-Force Matcher (BFMatcher)(done)(Aryan) or FLANN-based matcher for descriptor matching between image pairs.
-(Aryan) We’ll perform filter matching using Lowe’s ratio test to remove ambiguous matches.(done)(Aryan)
+We’ll then employ a matching algorithm like Brute-Force Matcher (BFMatcher) *(done)(Aryan)* or FLANN-based matcher for descriptor matching between image pairs. *(Aryan)* We’ll perform filter matching using Lowe’s ratio test to remove ambiguous matches. *(done)(Aryan)*
-- Output: Matched keypoints between image pairs.(Manya)
+Output: Matched keypoints between image pairs. *(Manya)*
-- Deliverables: Plotted matches between image pairs to ensure correctness.(done)(Manya)
+Deliverables: Plotted matches between image pairs to ensure correctness. *(done)(Manya)*

-## Initial Pair Selection:
+Initial Pair Selection:
-We’ll use a geometric criterion (e.g., maximum number of inliers from epipolar constraint) to select the best initial image pair(done).(Aryan)
+We’ll use a geometric criterion (e.g., maximum number of inliers from epipolar constraint) to select the best initial image pair *(done).(Aryan)*
 We’ll implement the 8-point algorithm or use RANSAC to estimate the fundamental matrix and remove outliers.(Manya)
-- Output: Fundamental matrix and inlier matches.
+Output: Fundamental matrix and inlier matches.
-- Deliverables: Visualization of the epipolar lines and inliers.(done)(Aryan)
+Deliverables: Visualization of the epipolar lines and inliers. *(done)(Aryan)*

 #########################################################################################

 # Part 2: Camera Pose Estimation, Triangulation, and Point Cloud Generation

-## Camera Pose Estimation:
+Camera Pose Estimation: *(Aryan)*
-We’ll decompose the essential matrix (computed from the fundamental matrix) to obtain the rotation and translation between the initial image pair.
-(Aryan)
+We’ll decompose the essential matrix (computed from the fundamental matrix) to obtain the rotation and translation between the initial image pair.*(done) (Aryan)*
-We’ll choose the correct pose by ensuring positive depth for the reconstructed points.(Aryan)
+We’ll choose the correct pose by ensuring positive depth for the reconstructed points.*(done) (Aryan)* *(NOTE: chierality test passed only after normalizing and undistorting the images)*
-- Output: Rotation and translation matrices for the initial pair.
+Output: Rotation and translation matrices for the initial pair. *(done)*
-- Deliverables: We’ll document the selection process for the correct pose.
+Deliverables: We’ll document the selection process for the correct pose. *(later)*

-## Triangulation:
+Triangulation: *(Manya)*
-(Manya)
 We’ll then implement a triangulation method (e.g., Direct Linear Transform) to reconstruct 3D points from the matched inliers.
-We’ll ensure depth consistency and remove points that fall behind the cameras.(Aryan)
+We’ll ensure depth consistency and remove points that fall behind the cameras. *(Manya)*
-- Output: 3D point cloud for the initial image pair.(Manya)
+Output: 3D point cloud for the initial image pair. *(Manya)*
-- Deliverables: Visualization of the initial 3D point cloud using tools like matplotlib or Open3D.(Manya)
+Deliverables: Visualization of the initial 3D point cloud using tools like matplotlib or Open3D. *(Manya)*

 #########################################################################################